 There is still a HUGE opportunity to upsell anything you want to your backers.
 After your campaign has closed and you are finalizing order information, you can reach out to your customers and offer add-ons and accessories for the product you just launched OR introduce other relevant product lines.
 We’ve seen many of our clients double their campaign goals during post campaign efforts.

 In addition to upselling backers and increasing a customer’s lifetime value, post campaign efforts also offer companies the opportunity to move excess inventory.
 Companies can sell anything they want (not just new products) through post campaign efforts because they are launched on separate platforms not associated with Indiegogo or Kickstarter.
+After your product has been going for a while you can use a user feedback tool to find out what is and isn’t working with your product, better customizing it for your audience.

 Another important aspect to consider is that we continue to see campaign success improve exponentially after a consecutive launch.
 For example, the Ecoqube raised $79,000 the first time it was launched on Kickstarter.